lklint/azure-workshop/Day 1/05 - Data/05 - Data - Steps.md

 Open the Cosmos DB Emulator Data Explorer using the Windows tray icon.
 Find the URL you just created.

-Go to your Web App in the Portal -> Configuration.
+Go to your Web App in the Azure Portal -> Configuration.
 We need to add a new application setting to allow the website to use the production configurations.

 Add the key `ASPNETCORE_ENVIRONMENT` with value `Production`.
 Then click *Save*.